 Entry-level jobs are roles that typically require less responsibility and experience.
 But have your career goals in mind too – entry level jobs can be a great stepping stone.

-If pay is an important factor, here are the 10 highest paying entry-level jobs (external website) you could consider.
+If pay is an important factor, the Glassdoor website lists the 10 highest paying entry-level jobs you could consider.

 How to spot entry level roles

 1. Get advice from your careers service

 The first step is to talk to your school, college, sixth form or institution’s careers service.
 The staff will be happy to help you through every step of the job search process.
 Often they’ll have links to local employers who are looking for students like you and provide advice on your application.

 2. Register on the top 10 job sites

 3. Register on student recruitment sites

 Set up a profile and register for job alerts on specialist recruitment websites and apps such as the Fledglink website , e4s website, Student Job website and the Milkround website where you’ll find vacancies just for school and uni leavers.